yosoyajlonski/deeplearningingenomics_spring2026/README.md

 -Inception CNN

 Installation + Requirements:
 To run, execute the cells sequentially in the .ipynb –– that's it!
-The notebook will show that it is invalid when you click on it.
+The notebook may show that it is invalid when you initially enter the window.
 Just download it, and it should run fine.
-For whatever reason, the preview is showing up incorrectly.
+For whatever reason, the preview is showing up incorrectly in some cases.

 If not running in a .ipynb Jupyter notebook, download as a .py and create/activate a conda environment:
 –––––––––––––